Meet Laurent (video)

 I grow corn, soybeans, wheat, sugar beets, sunflowers, sesame, and also work on sustainability, reduced tillage and soil itself.

-[Montage of some crops, including lettuce, sunflowers and corn, an overhead view of a large solar panel situated on the farm, and Laurent kneeling down next to some crops and inspecting soil.]
+[Montage of some crops, including lettuce, sunflowers and corn, an overhead view of a large solar panel situated on the farm, and Laurent kneeling down next to some crops and inspecting the soil.]

 Text on screen: What is sustainable agriculture?